HeewonP825/HeewonP825/README.md

 Hello👋🏻
 =============
-I am a student majoring in Computer Science at KNU.
+I major Computer Science at KNU.

 I'm usually like to work on AOS programming, and now currently studying flutter and Kotlin.